It’s been almost eight months since the Mondo on Debian Wheezy 7.1 post.

 at the bottom of the list I add:

 Now you can log out of SSH and back in for the alias to work or you can issue the command:

 Now instead of typing clear to ‘clear’ the terminal screen, I can type cls for a shortcut.

 At the bottom add:

-I use the packages from squeeze for afio, mindi-busybox, mindi and mondo.
+I get the packages from the Mondo website for afio, mindi-busybox, mindi and mondo.